wwoelmer/BOPRC_R_Course_Lesson_5/README.md

   select(Time, Value, Parameter, Unit)
 ```

-Let’s plot the data to make sure everything looks good
+Let’s plot the data to make sure everything looks good.
+I like to do a
+`geom_point` plot, as well as a histogram, using `geom_histogram`

 ``` r
 ggplot(wq_okaro, aes(x = as.POSIXct(Time), y = Value, color = Parameter)) +